 - Transformation Of The Possessed: The effects of Dark Matter possession vary; Adeleine gains red eyes and a Slasher Smile; Dedede's eyes become slits, and in later games suffers outright Body Horror with an eye and a mouth on his belly; most bizarrely, the Waddle Dee that Kirby befriends is turned into a Waddle Doo.
 None of the common enemies and bosses change at all, including Ado and the other waddle dees.

 - The Unfought: In Kirby 64: The Crystal Shards, although enemies related to it do show up as final bosses.

 First appearance: Kirby's Dream Land 3 (0) / Kirby 64: The Crystal Shards (02)

-- Back from the Dead: Implied, but Word of God states that 0 and 02 have an unknown connection.
+- Back from the Dead: Implied, but Word Of God states that 0 and 02 have an unknown connection.

 - Beware My Stinger Tail: Played with, as 02 usually keeps its stinger retracted and will only involuntarily pull it out when stunned, after which Ribbon will fly Kirby in position to shoot it.
 All the same, it leaks deadly clouds that can damage them if not careful.

-- Bloody Murder: This pretty much comes out of left field, as there had not been anything like it before in Kirby, and beyond reappearances of 0, there has not been anything like it since.
+- Bloody Murder: This comes out of left field, as there had not been anything like it before in Kirby, and beyond reappearances of 0, there has not been anything like it since.